|

 |||

-lives in Pillnitzer St. 72 at widow Groh.
-During the next months he
+at widow Groh.
+During the next months he writes Die beiden

-writes Die beiden Nachtwächter, Der Dukatenhof,
+Nachtwächter, Der Dukatenhof, Die

-Die verhängnißvolle Neujahrsnacht, Ziege oder Bock,
+verhängnißvolle Neujahrsnacht, Ziege oder Bock,

 Der Samiel, Der Kaiserbauer.
 On the 26th May Emma Pollmer follows him to Dresden.
 She finds a position in the household of priest-widow Auguste Petzold in Mathildenstrasse 18.
 Karl May becomes an editor with the publisher Bruno Radelli for the 2nd year's edition of a popular magazine ›Frohe Stunden‹; the first number appears at the end of June.
 From No. 10 May publishes regularly his own texts: Der Oelprinz, Die Gum, Ein Abenteuer auf Ceylon, Die Kriegskasse, Aqua benedetta, Auf der [hoher] See gefangen, Ein Self-man.
 At Peter Rosegger appears Die Rose von Kahira.
 This story was already published at Münchmeyer the year before under the title Leilet.
 Because of the latest publication Rosseger considers »Mr. Karl May … to be a widely traveled man, who must have lived in the Orient for a long time.« |